mikejonestechno/bitburner-scripts/docs/08gameplay03test.md

 AFTER 3 Iteration hack level 31 $843.221k 51+42+42 seconds
 Note UNEXPECTED the increased hacking skill has improved hack times and _foodnstuff_ hack rate has INCREASED a little.
-At this point I can afford Tor server and BruteSSH.exe crack.
+At this point I can afford Tor router and BruteSSH.exe crack.

 ```
 [home /]> run util/dashboard --show hack